SantiagoEnriqueGA/ez-animate/docs/api.md

 - `scaler`: Scaler instance for preprocessing (e.g., `StandardScaler`).
 - `pca_components`: Number of PCA components to reduce dimensionality (default: 2).
 - `plot_step`: Step size for mesh grid in decision boundary plots (default: 0.02).
+- `metric_fn`: Optional metric function or list of functions (e.g., accuracy, F1) to calculate and display during animation.
+- `plot_metric_progression`: Whether to plot the progression of the metric over time.
+- `max_metric_subplots`: Maximum number of subplots to show for metric progression (if multiple metrics).
 - `**kwargs`: Additional keyword arguments for customization (e.g., `title`, `xlabel`, `ylabel`).